-The administrative law judge, having heard the testimony and considered all of the evidence in the record, finds: Claimant last worked for employer on or about February 25, 2011 at the Manchester, lowa location when she was laid off due to a permanent closing of that location.
-The claimant lives in Earlville which is about 10 minutes from Manchester and approximately 40 minutes from Independence.
+The administrative law judge, having heard the testimony and having considered all of the evidence in the record, finds: Claimant last worked for employer on or about February 25, 2011 at the Manchester, Iowa, location when she was laid off due to a permanent closing of that location.
+The claimant lives in Manchester.

-On or about January 26, 2011 she was offered the opportunity to go to other locations of the employer; the closest of which was Independence.
-She did not accept on or about February 11, 2011.
+On or about January 26, 2011, she was offered the opportunity to go to other locations of the employer.
+She did not accept effective February 11, 2011.
 Claimant did not have a valid claim for benefits on file at that time.
 The other locations were too great a distance and would have created substantial personal hardship.